St Giles' Cathedral: Clergy

 Alexander Webster preaches in the Tolbooth Kirk in a 1785 caricature by John Kay.

-The current minister of St Giles' is Calum MacLeod, who was translated from Fourth Presbyterian Church, Chicago in 2014; he replaced Gilleasbuig Macmillan, who was appointed minister in 1973 and retired in 2013.
-The assistant minister is Craig Meek.
-From Cameron Lees to Gilleasbuig Macmillan, every minister of St Giles' served as Dean of the Thistle; Lees and his two successors, Andrew Wallace Williamson and Charles Warr, also served as Dean of the Chapel Royal in Scotland.
+The Minister of St Giles' is Scott Rennie.
+His immediate predecessor was Calum MacLeod, who was translated from Fourth Presbyterian Church, Chicago in 2014.
+The Minister immediately prior to this was Gilleasbuig Macmillan, who was appointed minister in 1973 and retired in 2013.
+St Giles' Assistant Minister is Sigrid Marten.
+From Cameron Lees to Gilleasbuig Macmillan, the minister of St Giles' served as Dean of the Thistle; Lees and his two successors, Andrew Wallace Williamson and Charles Warr, also served as Dean of the Chapel Royal in Scotland.
 In 1980, Helen Alexander was appointed assistant minister, becoming the first woman to minister in St Giles'.
 Alongside the minister, St Giles' has a Kirk Session of around 50 elders.

 The first vicar of St Giles' recorded by name is John, who appended his name to a charter of Holyrood Abbey in 1241.
 Three successive vicars of St Giles' in the 15th century – John Methven, Nicholas Otterbourne, and Thomas Bully – were noted churchmen who also held senior positions in the Scottish royal court.
 In 1467, a bull of Pope Paul II made St Giles' a collegiate church and replaced the role of vicar with a provost accompanied by a curate and sixteen canons.
 William Forbes, the last vicar of St Giles' was promoted as its first provost.
 Forbes was succeeded by Gavin Douglas, who completed his Middle Scots translation of Virgil's Aeneid, Eneados, in 1513 while provost.

 In 1559, John Knox, leader of the Scottish Reformation became the first Protestant minister of St Giles', serving intermittently until his death in 1572.
 Knox's successors were influential in opposing the religious reforms of James VI.
 Though St Giles' had been partitioned into smaller churches, ministers were only allocated to specific churches after the division of Edinburgh into parishes in 1598.
 Between 1633 and 1638 and again between 1661 and 1689, St Giles' served as the seat of the bishop of Edinburgh and was served by a dean and prebendaries.
 Notable ministers in St Giles' during the 18th century include the influential Covenanter and Whig, William Carstares; the evangelical preacher, Alexander Webster; and Hugh Blair, a leading figure of the Scottish Enlightenment.